course-details-portlet

 Course content

-This course seeks to explore and critically investigate different perspectives from, and understandings of, community music and collective-oriented music practices.
-The students are challenged to explore what the notion of 'community' in the arts is, and to create activities that strengthen a sense of community and inclusion in formal, informal, and non-formal learning environments.
-Students learn about artistic approaches and pedagogical strategies that seek to facilitate and animate participation in music and the arts, where ethics of practices are carefully considered.
-The starting point for the course is the view that music and the arts are social practices in a multicultural and diverse society, where cultural relevance and cultural responsiveness is significant and where difference is seen as a value.
-Knowledge about music, dance, and drama as inclusive and exclusive practices, creative, performing, and transformative activities are emphasized.
-Relevant themes are music and social justice and change, sustainability of community activities, local-global perspectives on music, music and well-being, music and identity, entrepreneurship and project management, aesthetic learning processes and bodily learning, and interdisciplinary arts activities.
+This course seeks to explore and critically examine various perspectives and understandings of community music and collective-oriented music practices.
+Students are challenged to explore what the concept of ‘community’ in art is and to create activities that strengthen the sense of community and inclusion in formal, informal, and non-formal learning environments.
+Students learn about artistic approaches and pedagogical strategies that aim to support and facilitate participation in music and art, where ethics in practice are carefully considered.
+The course is based on the view that music and art are social practices in a multicultural and diverse society, where cultural relevance and the ability to be culturally responsive are significant, and where differences and diversity are seen as a value.
+Knowledge of music, dance, and drama as inclusive and exclusive practices, and as creative, performing, and transformative activities is emphasized.
+Relevant topics include music, social justice and change, sustainability in social activities, local-global perspectives on music, music and well-being, music and identity, and music project management, aesthetic learning processes, embodied learning, and interdisciplinary art activities

 Learning outcome